gica3618/pythonradex/docs/geometry.rst

     \beta(\tau) = \frac{4-4e^{-2.34\tau_\nu/2}}{4.68\tau_\nu} \qquad \text{if } \tau_\nu< 7

 Thus, the geometry "LVG sphere RADEX" uses this formula.
-For the flux, it uses the same formula (:ref:`Eq.
-3 <eq:flux_static_slab>`) as for the static slab (despite the spherical geometry).
+For the flux density, it uses the same formula (:ref:`Eq.
+3 <eq:intensity_static_slab>`) as for the static slab (despite the spherical geometry).

 The line width parameter ``width_v``
 ------------------------------------------